Grounding of the transformer's neutral conductor

 results = engee.run(model_name);

-To import the simulation results, logging of the required signals has been enabled in advance and their names have been set.
-Convert the instantaneous values of currents and voltages of the variable results into separate vectors:
+To import the simulation results, logging of the necessary signals was enabled in advance and their names were set.
+Converting the instantaneous values of currents and voltages of the results variable into separate vectors:

 # вектор времени симуляции